fonttools/fonttools/Doc/source/designspaceLib/readme.rst

    to the root path of this document.
 The path can be at the same level as the document or lower.
 -  ``layer``: optional, string.
 The name of the layer in the source file.
-   If no layer attribute is given assume it is the foreground layer.
+   If no layer attribute is given assume the foreground layer should be used.

 ..
 31-lib-element: